 Decide on the tone

-The tone of the eulogy could decide if the funeral service will move forward as a light-hearted service or a solemn one.
-The cause of death, age, personality, or wishes of the deceased could also set the tone of the eulogy.
+The tone could decide if the funeral service will move forward as a light-hearted service or a solemn one.
+The cause of death, age, personality, or wishes of the deceased could also set the tone.

 Write it word for word

 Writing down the entire eulogy is not compulsory, but it is necessary if the speaker plans to recite a literary piece or quotation.
 It is best to use speaking prompts instead to ensure suitable emotional delivery.
-Or you can also play some uplifting funeral song in the memory of the deceased one to end on a lighter note.
+You can also play some uplifting funeral songs in memory of the deceased to end on a lighter note.

 Get feedback

-It is recommended that the eulogizer asks close family members or friends of the deceased to scrutinize the draft for any mistakes, update facts or remove improprieties.
-Doing this provides an additional check for the accuracy of the eulogy to the deceased.
+It is recommended that the eulogizer ask close family members or friends of the deceased to scrutinize the draft for any mistakes, update facts, or remove improprieties.
+Doing this provides an additional check for accuracy.

-Write the eulogy with a conversational tone, just like speaking with friends and family.
-This makes the eulogy riveting.
+Write the eulogy in a conversational tone, just like speaking with friends and family.
+This makes it riveting.

 Share your eulogy

 Eulogies are beautiful pieces immortalizing the deceased, and those who attended the funeral service or were absent should have a copy of it to celebrate the deceased beyond the service.
-Print and share copies of the eulogy to people during and after the service and publish it online.
-Share a copy with a trusted person who can finish the eulogy if, for emotional reasons, the eulogizer cannot.
+Print and share copies of the eulogy with people during and after the service and publish it online.
+Share a copy with a trusted person who can finish it if, for emotional reasons, the eulogizer cannot.

 Avoid perfection